visual-framework/vf-core/components/vf-blockquote/README.md

 ## About

+A way to quote and highlight text.

+The pullquote variant will be more decrative but has yet to be implemented.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-blockquote` with this command.